 Soft skills, also known as people skills, are personal attributes and interpersonal skills of a person that characterize his/her relationship with other people.
 In simpler words, a person with soft skills has high levels of emotional intelligence helping them to interact amicably with others.

 Soft Skills Vs Hard Skills

 #1.
 As discussed earlier also, soft skills refer to your personality and people skills.
-These are subjective and are the result of your emotional intelligence that you have acquired over years based on your experiences.
-Hence, the emotion-based soft skills cannot be taught to you in school and are often open to interpretation.
+These are subjective and are the result of the emotional intelligence that you have acquired over the years based on your experiences.
+Hence, emotion-based soft skills cannot be taught to you in school and are often open to interpretation.

 On the other hand, hard skills, also known as knowledge or technical skills, are professional abilities of a person that makes them capable of performing a job well.
 Hard skills can be taught in an institution or even through on-the-job training at organizations.

 #2.
 Soft skills can’t be quantified.
 Either you are good at communicating or you are not.
 However, you can develop good communication skills over a period of time.
 Similarly, one of the important soft skills – work ethics will take time for you to demonstrate to your employer.

 On the other hand, once you have acquired a hard skill, it will stay with you during your entire career.
 Also, you are able to put hard skills to use right away.
 For example, those you have learned Photoshop you will able to demonstrate the techniques immediately.